Still, it’s important to be equally attentive to trends and changes in audience behavior, as it is to determine a cohesive survey design approach.

 - Similarly to website questionnaires, you can target specific segments of your email list.

-- Quick way to reach an engaged audience – assuming emails have been provided to you willingly (for ex. newsletter list), your respondents are likely to be more engaged than those who only sporadically visit your page
+- A quick way to reach an engaged audience – assuming emails have been provided to you willingly (for ex. newsletter list), your respondents are likely to be more engaged than those who only sporadically visit your page

 - Effective for sending targeted customer satisfaction surveys